Business and Finance

 • Provision for long-term decisions as opposed to solutions meant to address the present problems.

-• Clarifying the eventual goals and issues to be addressed; hence communication between the departments and managers is effectively planed.
+• Clarifying the eventual goals and issues to be addressed; hence, communication between the departments and managers is effectively planned.

-• Allows for predictions on the success rates through analyzing the probability of achievement of the set goals.
+• It allows for predictions on the success rates by analyzing the probability of achievement of the set goals.

 Investment Policy Statement Draft (IPS)